chasemeining/VolleyStation-Capstone/README.md

 # VolleyStation-Capstone
 Project Contributors:
-Sydney Stanton, Rishi Nair, Chase Meining, Ethan Leap
+Sydney Stanton, Ethan Leap,  Chase Meining, Rishi Nair

   Currently in progress project that will be completed by 12/5.